Rockerby/Umbraco.Community.RollbackPreviewer/.github/README.md

 Once the package installed it will automatically replace the current Rollback modal within Umbraco.

+> [!IMPORTANT]
+> The Rollback Previewer uses iFrames to function so you may need to adjust X-Frame-Options to see the preview

 ## Running locally

 Clone the repository.